laravel/docs/queues.md

 > **Note**
 > Job middleware can also be assigned to queueable event listeners, mailables, and notifications.

+Alternatively, you may specify the maximum number of workers that may simultaneously process a given job.
+This can be helpful when a queued job is modifying a resource that should only be modified by one job at a time.
+For example, using the `funnel` method, you may limit jobs of a given type to only be processed by one worker at a time:

+    Redis::funnel('key')->limit(1)->then(function () {
+        // Job logic...
+    }, function () {
+        // Could not obtain lock...

+        return $this->release(10);
+    });

 <a name="rate-limiting"></a>
 ### Rate Limiting